Spring 2026 Releases

 SOUND SPRING

 Unfolding in a series of eight vignettes, Sound Spring questions the history of Yellow Springs, Ohio over hundreds of years, as narrated by its residents: one interviewee rollerblades and reads the village's water meters, another stands on his head in a breakdancing freeze.
-The villagers describe American history-their ancestors' settlements after slavery, a friendship with Coretta Scott King, and Ohio's Trail of Tears-among other more personal details of village life.
+The villagers describe American history: their ancestors' settlements after slavery, a friendship with Coretta Scott King, and Ohio's Trail of Tears-among other more personal details of village life.
 Through performing their own previously recorded media, villagers uncover layers of time.